 If you’re getting power at the charger but not getting any light indicators when a battery is on, there may be some things you can do to fix those LEDs.

 At this point, you know there’s electricity at the outlet, the cord is in good shape, and you’re getting voltage at the charger.
 But when you put several different batteries on the charger, it’s like they don’t exist because you’re not getting indicator lights.

 If the charger isn’t recognizing any batteries, it’s time to inspect the contacts on both the charger and battery sides.
-You’re going to be looking for and correcting the following:
+Before you do this, please make sure the charger is unplugged from the wall outlet.
+Once it is, you’re going to be looking for and correcting the following: